-Kenneth Armitage was born in Leeds, UK, in 1916.
-In 1934, he was awarded the Gregory Fellowship, a scholarship to Leeds College of Art where Henry Moore, Barbara Hepworth and Lynn Chadwick had preceded him.
+Kenneth Armitage was born in Leeds, United Kingdom, in 1916.
+In 1934, he was awarded the Gregory Fellowship, a scholarship to Leeds College of Art where artists Lynn Chadwick, Barbara Hepworth, and Henry Moore had preceded him.
 However, it was during his period at the Slade school of Art in London that he was to flourish as a sculptor.
-Between 1939-1945 Armitage served in the army.
-At the end of the war he became a sculpture teacher at Bath Academy of Art in Corsham where he stayed for ten years.
-It was during this period that he developed his mature style which was mainly concerned with figurative pieces consisting of flat surfaces which were to be perceived frontally.
-This approach to the sculptural treatment of the human form can be read as a reaction against the three dimensional monumentality of Henry Moore, a reaction characteristic of the work produced by British sculptors during the post-war period.
+Between 1939 and 1945 Armitage served in the army.
+At the end of the war, he became a sculpture teacher at Bath Academy of Art in Corsham where he stayed for ten years.
+It was during this period that he developed his mature style, focused mainly on figurative works consisting of flat surfaces that should be observed frontally.
+His approach to the sculptural treatment of the human form can be read as a reaction against the three-dimensional monumentality of Henry Moore's work, a reaction characteristic of the work produced by British sculptors during the post-war period.
 Armitage consequently became interested in investigating the effects of weightlessness and suspension in his work.

 He traveled extensively throughout the 1960's.
 In 1964, he was a visiting professor at the University of Caracas, Venezuela and in 1970 at Boston University, Massachusetts.
-From 1974-79 he was a visiting tutor at the Royal College of Art, London.
+From 1974 to 1979 he was a visiting tutor at the Royal College of Art, London.
 A major retrospective of his work was held at the Art Curial in Paris in 1985.
-Other exhibits include the Seoul Olympics in 1988, the Yorkshire sculpture park in 1996 and the millennium sculpture exhibition in Holland Park, London 2000.
-He became a Royal Academian in 1994.
-Kenneth Armitage died in Leeds on January 22, 2002.
+Other exhibits include the Seoul Olympics in 1988, the Yorkshire Sculpture Park in 1996 and the Millennium Sculpture Exhibition in Holland Park, London in 2000.
+He became a Royal Academician in 1994.
+Kenneth Armitage died in London on January 22, 2002.